 Driver Scatter Analysis is a method for measuring a code’s influence on customer satisfaction (NPS/CSAT).
-You can see immediately which issues “count” and where to focus your efforts.
+On the Driver Chart that is created by this type of analysis, you can see immediately which issues “count” and where to focus your efforts.
 If you want to determine what customers feel very strongly about, be it negative or positive, you can use this chart very effectively💡

 The Y-Axis shows how many times a code was used, and the X-Axis shows Customer Satisfaction, also known as NPS and CSAT.